shannawn/shannonaw/brain-doodles/true-and-beautiful.md

 Who cares if other people get value out of it or not?
 What if all that matters is how we feel about it?

-Because isn't trying to help other people just another cage?
-It's carving a life that depends on how others recieve your actions, rather than forging a life of my own.
+Because isn't trying to help other people just another cage we put ourselves?
+Isn't it just carving a life that depends on how others receive your actions, rather than forging a life of my own?

 **What would it mean to create a life where we live for ourselves?**

-Glennon Doyle describes it as creating a world that is true and beautiful enough for you.
+Glennon Doyle describes creating a life for ourselves as creating a world that is true and beautiful enough for us.

-To start, I think I'll just start asking myself "is this true and beautiful enough for me?" in moments of my life.
+I think it's as easy as just starting with asking myself "is this true and beautiful enough for me?" in moments of my life.

-And this might be help identify the moments in my life that are "there she goes" vs. "there she is"
+And this might be helpful in identifying the moments in my life that are "there she goes" vs. "there she is"

-"There she goes" moments are the moments when the light inside me fades or dims - everything gets a little darker, and sometimes the light just goes out.
+"There she goes" moments happen when the light inside me fades or dims - everything gets a little darker, and sometimes the light just goes out.

-"There she is" moments are the moments where I feel like the truest and most beautiful version of myself.
+"There she is" moments happen when I feel like the truest and most beautiful version of myself.

 **There she is**

-For me, "there she is" moments come when I'm listening to music, taking a bath,  reading a book, sipping a mug something hot, dancing in the kitchen, cooking a meal for myself, listening to an album while lying on the floor, conquering the unimaginable in a run, a swim, or a cycle, making the space to explore a thought and write it down...
-There she is moments usually come from stillness.
+For me, "there she is" moments are when I'm listening to music, taking a bath,  reading a book, sipping a mug something hot, dancing in the kitchen, cooking a meal for myself, listening to an album while lying on the floor, conquering the unimaginable in a run, a swim, or a cycle, making the space to explore a thought and write it down...

-As an anxious person, my brain can become quite loud - too many thoughts, opinions, to-do lists, and there she is happens when things are focused.
-When I listen to music and I hear every beat, every word.
-Taking a bath my thoughts center on the amazing sensation of the water on my skin and through my hair.
-Reading a book hushes my own thoughts as I enter somemone else's.
-Sipping a mug of something hot slows the world with each sip.
-Dancing in the kichen and cooking for myself enables me to feel the music as I want as I create a dish just for me...
+As an anxious person, my brain can be loud - too many thoughts, opinions, to-do lists, and "there she is" hushes all of it - a silence falls over my body and my mind.

+They happen when I listen to music and I hear every beat, every word.
+I'm taking a bath my thoughts center on the amazing sensation of the water on my skin and through my hair.
+I'm reading a book hushes my own thoughts as I enter somemone else's.
+I'm sipping a mug of something hot slows the world with each sip.
+I'm dancing in the kichen and cooking for myself enables me to feel the music as I want as I create a dish just for me...

 These are the moments I want more of.
 These are the moments where I am at the center of my life - where I'm forging my own path to create the most true and beautiful life for me.

-**Where is the self?**

-Am I recognizing the role I played in creating my life?
+**What's happeing in other moments of my life?**

+So if "there she is" moments happen when I feel like my trustest and most beautiful self, what's happening in other moments of my life?

+Where is the self?
+Where is the truest and most beautiful self?

+I think the self is invisible in the other moments.

 It's kinda like walking into a room and seeing a floating kettle pouring tea into a cup, a pan frying an egg, and dishes setting the table.